Autonomous Driving and Traffic Dynamics in Road Transportation

 - Language: English

-Autonomous Driving and Traffic Dynamics in Road Transportation: Modeling, Simulation, and Control explores the transformative effects of autonomous vehicles (AVs) on road transp… Read more
+Autonomous Driving and Traffic Dynamics in Road Transportation: Modeling, Simulation, and Control provides an introduction to autonomous vehicles (AV) in road transport system… Read more

 - Authored by a team with years of expertise and cross-disciplinary interaction in Computer Science, Mechanical Engineering, and Traffic Engineering